infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 Considering we have what we wanted for our networking infrastructure, then for applications we are going to use Fargate ECS services, RDS for databases, SSM for application environment variables, Secret Manager for application secrets, and Route 53 for maintaining the DNS records.

-And for continuous integration and continuous deployment we are going to use the GitHub action.
+And for continuous integration and continuous deployment we are going to use the GitHub Actions.
 From all this decision, you might realize that we are avoiding anything self-hosted for now.

 Before we start looking into CDK code, let me tell you I will only be going through the configuration file with you, not the actual code, because CDK only differs from other IaC tools in that it is written in imperative form, which means we make the configuration file public-facing and the actual code an abstraction, which then helps each member of the org to just learn how to manipulate the configuration file and not the actual code, which helps the infrastructure manipulation be very easy, quick, and scalable.